kovidgoyal/calibre/src/calibre/manual/conversion.rst

 option may lead to worse results, so use with care.
 As an example, several of these options will remove all non-breaking-space entities.

-:guilabel:`Preprocess input`
+:guilabel:`Enable heuristic processing`
-    This option activates various activates |app|'s Heuristic Processing stage of the conversion pipeline.
+    This option activates |app|'s Heuristic Processing stage of the conversion pipeline.
     This must be enabled in order for various sub-functions to be applied

 :guilabel:`Unwrap lines`
     Enabling this option will cause |app| to attempt to detect and correct hard line breaks that exist within a document using punctuation clues and line length. |app| will first attempt to detect whether hard line breaks exist, if they do not appear to exist |app| will not attempt to unwrap lines.
 The line-unwrap factor can be reduced if you want to 'force' |app| to unwrap lines.

 :guilabel:`Line-unwrap factor`